Skip to main content

 Main Characteristics

 The loggerhead turtle is a sea turtle.
-It is the most widespread worldwide and also the most common.
-Despite this, it is now considered an endangered species.
+It is the most widespread and also the most common.
+Nevertheless, it is considered an endangered species.

 Loggerhead Sea Turtle Photo: NaturePicsFilms/stock.adobe.com